Anerood Jugnauth: Minister Mentor: 2017–2019

+Senior Statesman and Political Mentor: 2019–2021

+During the 2019 elections, the ruling alliance led by Pravind Jugnauth, his son, campaigned on the government's record of economic reform, social welfare improvements, and infrastructure development.
+While Sir Anerood Jugnauth was not a public face in the election, his enduring political stature and past leadership continued to lend credibility and support to the coalition's message.

+After the 2019 general elections, Sir Anerood Jugnauth played a significant yet indirect role in Mauritian politics.
+Although he no longer held any ministerial or government portfolio, he remained an influential elder statesman within the political landscape.

+He remained engaged with political affairs in a more advisory and ceremonial role until his death on 3 June 2021, maintaining a respected position as a founding father of modern Mauritius.

 Assassination attempts

 Overall, there have been 4 attempts on Sir Anerood Jugnauth's life.
 Two of those attempts were whilst he held office.

 The first one during his tenure was on 6 November 1988 at an Arya Samaj gathering in the suburb of Trèfles, Rose Hill by Satanand Sembhoo who drew a pistol to Prime Minister Jugnauth's head before being disarmed by bodyguards and onlookers.

 This was followed by a second attempt on 3 March 1989 at a temple in Ganga Talao when armed with a razor blade and disguised as a Hindu pilgrim, Iqbal Ghani assaulted Prime Minister Jugnauth.

 Both attempts were believed to be the result of drug cartels, against whom Jugnauth was leading a crack-down.